 Class participation is crucial to this course.
-Attendance will be taken at each class meeting.
-In-class participation will consist of participation in class discussions, attentive listening and attendance.
+Attendance will be taken at each class meeting but is not mandatory (however, it is in your best interest to attend each class meeting).
+In-class participation will consist of participation in class discussions, attentive listening and in-class assignments.
+In-class assignments will serve to support class discussions.